planesailingio/goTFHub/README.md

 The service is
 1. written in Go
 2. Exposes several HTTP REST endpoints
-3. Backed by S3 object store - In practice, any S3 API-compatible object store, such as MinIO can be used
+3. Backed by S3 object store - Any S3 API-compatible object store, such as MinIO can be used

 ## Installation